watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    npm -version
    ```

+10. Install the Angular CLI

+    ```bash
+    sudo npm install -g @angular/cli
+    ```

-10. Add your user to the Docker group so that you do not have to elevate privileges with sudo for every command.
+11. Add your user to the Docker group so that you do not have to elevate privileges with sudo for every command.
 You can ignore any errors you see in the output.

     ```bash
     sudo usermod -aG docker $USER